vendasta/api-gateway-docs/docs/SSO/Navigation-Links.md

 # Navigation Links

-This guide covers building links that you can embed in your website or emails that will send users to locations in the Vendasta platform and marketplace products.
+This guide covers building links that you can embed in your website or emails that will send users to pages in the Vendasta platform and marketplace products.

 <!-- theme: info -->
 > ### Common Links